Obtaining the source code

 MESSy-submodel license information).

-- When you are going to publish results based on MESSy in a
+- When you plan to publish results based on MESSy in a

 scientific journal, the